 - Cancellation fee: While consumers can get a full refund during the first 30 days of their warranty if they haven’t made any claims, after that they may be charged as much as a full month’s premium depending on state rules.

-First American Home Buyers Protection, founded in 1984, has been in business for 30 years.
-The company is part of the First American family of businesses which have a long history of financial stability since 1889.
+First American Home Warranty was founded in 1984.
+The company is part of the First American family of businesses, which have a long history of financial stability.
+The company offers different coverage plans depending on the home’s location.
+Consumers can see details and get quotes online.

-- Extensive coverage: The basic policy offered by First American Home Buyers Protection includes a full list of systems and appliances, many of which are typically only covered with an enhanced home warranty policy.
+- Extensive coverage: The basic policy offered by First American Home Warranty includes a full list of systems and appliances, many of which are typically only covered with an enhanced home warranty policy.

-- High coverage limits: First American Home Buyers Protection has high limits for most repairs and replacements, up to $1500 for heating and air conditioning systems and $2500 for a kitchen refrigerator.
+- High coverage limits: First American Home Warranty has high limits for most repairs and replacements, so expensive items are fully covered.
 The company pays up to $250 for fixing code violations and obtaining permits.

-- Accessibility: Service requests can be made 24 hours per day, 7 days per week by phone and online; service requests are generally filled within 48 hours.
+- Claims hours: Service requests can be made 24 hours per day, seven days per week by phone and online; service requests are generally filled within 48 hours.

-- Best for First-time homebuyers, real estate agents and owners of older homes.
+- Best for homebuyers, real estate agents and owners of older homes.

-Landmark Home Warranty, headquartered in Riverton, Utah, has been in business since 2004.
-The regional company currently serves customers in Arizona, Idaho, Oregon, Texas and Utah and will begin operating in Nevada in the third quarter of 2014.
-Landmark plans to become a nationwide company in the future.
+Landmark Home Warranty, headquartered in Riverton, Utah, was established in 2004.
+The company currently serves customers in Arizona, Idaho, Nevada, Oregon, Texas and Utah, and it plans to expand nationwide in the future.
+Landmark offers several plan choices as well as additional coverage so consumers can select the protection they need.

 - Quick response time: Customers are guaranteed to have an independent contractor contact them within four business hours and, if the call requires emergency service, a contractor will call within one hour.